1. Pursues Professionalism

 - Provides participants with sufficient time to work through problem-solving steps and find their own solutions

-- Intervenes in problem-solving activities to provide structured guidance, feedback and questions, rather than leaving participants solely to the discovery method
+- Intervenes in problem-solving activities to provide structured guidance,

 - Provides opportunities for participants to compare each other’s work and critique alternative problem-solving strategies